-Remember your current customers are the best one.
-You have to be polite with them.
-You should build a trust between you and your customers.
-If you’ve built a relationship with your clients and they consider you a trusted partner, then they are likely willing to share current challenges they are facing.
+Remember your current customers are the best ones.
+You have to be polite to them.
+You should build trust between you and your customers.
+If you’ve built a relationship with your clients and they consider you a trusted partner, then they are likely willing to share the current challenges they are facing.
 By listening, you can easily analyze how you might be able to help them address these challenges by offering new or alternative products.
 This approach allows you to continue to be a good partner while also increasing your revenue.

 2. Ask for Referrals